John Carpenter's unrealized projects: Only Angels Have Wings remake

 When asked in June 1996 if he could remake any film of his choosing, Carpenter named Howard Hawks' 1939 classic Only Angels Have Wings, saying that he'd ideally do it "maybe with Kurt Russell.
 I might have Sam Neill play the Richard Barthelmess part.
 And I might have Jeff Bridges as Thomas Mitchell."
 He later remarked that he had wanted to direct an update of the film, but "it's probably good that I didn't."

 The Mutant Chronicles

 In November 1996, it was reported that Carpenter had signed to direct The Mutant Chronicles, a fantasy-adventure adapted from the role-playing game to be shot in the UK, with Edward R. Pressman producing.
-The following year, it was indicated in Cinefantastique that plans for the film were in limbo after Pressman struggled to regroup upon the box office failures of Judge Dredd, The Crow: City of Angels and The Island of Dr. Moreau.
+The following year, it was indicated in Cinefantastique that plans for the film were in limbo after Pressman struggled to regroup upon the box office failures of Judge Dredd (1995), The Crow: City of Angels and The Island of Dr. Moreau (both 1996).
 Ultimately, Carpenter allegedly left the project after the producers denied his request for a larger budget.